 Hi!
 My name is Pamela and I’m an interdisciplinary artist & composer based in Texas.

-I create experimental art shows that explore nature, science, and ancestral ties through immersive experiences at unique, site-specific locations across San Antonio, Texas.
+I create experimental art shows that explore nature, science, and ancestral ties through immersive digital media experiences at unique, site-specific locations across San Antonio, Texas 📍

 I wanted to invite you to my new series called The Listener’s Gallery where I explore these topics with some of my favorite artists from across the country and showcase their innovative work for the San Antonio creative community.